baymlab/HMSphages/docs/labprotocols/protocol_05-enrichments.md

 1. ⏳ Let the plates sit undisturbed for 5 minutes on the benchtop to allow the top agar to fully solidify.
 1. ➕ Once the top agar is set, remove the lid of the plate and carefully pipette a 10 µL drop of filtered enrichment on top of the corresponding labeled dot.
 1. Repeat this for every enrichment you're testing.
 1. ⏳ Close the lid and let the plates unidisturbed until the drops dry.
+It may be necessary to dry the drops underneath a lit bunsen burner.
 1. 🌡️ Incubate the plates overnight in the 30℃ incubator.

 #### Day 2